mkatzef/world-vote/README.md

 ## Next steps
 * Get double-handle range slider
 * Add user ID code generation "A unique user ID can be created in PHP using the `uniqid ()` function" or https://stackoverflow.com/a/31107425
-* Create tool that parses database into `base` data
 * Add captcha to web app
 * Add google ads to web app
 * Move database processing to amazon